The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

-In \S\ref{5}, we show that the intersection cohomology groups satisfy the LLV algebra structure theorem, which is a consequence of the previous sections as well as the monodromy density theorem of Bakker-Lehn.
+In Section~\ref{5}, we show that the intersection cohomology groups satisfy the LLV algebra structure theorem, which is a consequence of the previous sections as well as the monodromy density theorem of Bakker--Lehn \cite[Theorem 1.1]{bakker2018global}.

-In \S \ref{7}, we discuss some representation theoretic aspects of the LLV algebra.
-We construct the Verbitsky component generated by $IH^2$, extend the Kuga-Satake construction to intersection cohomology, and study the Mumford-Tate algebra in this setting.
+In Section~\ref{7}, we discuss some representation-theoretic aspects of the LLV algebra.
+We construct the Verbitsky component generated by $\IH^2$, extend the Kuga--Satake construction to intersection cohomology, and study the Mumford--Tate algebra in this setting.